Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Appendix

-We employ the techniques discussed above to upgrade FEALPy on multiple tensor computing backends.
-Our goal is to design such a FEM modules that incorporates the aforementioned three important features without the need for looping through elements/vertices, data format conversions, device-to-device transfer of data, and most importantly, computing hard-coded derivatives for different finite element shape functions.
-For this purpose, we have incorporated the following upgrades in FEALPy software, on which LA-FEM is implemented.

-\subsubsection{Backend Manager for Tensor Computing.}
+\subsubsection{Backend Manager for Tensor Computing}

-The most important upgrade is a backend system lying in the Tensor Level of FEALPy shown in Fig. \ref{fig:fealpy_structure}.
+One of the most important interface in FEALPy is a backend system lying in the Tensor Level shown in Fig. \ref{fig:fealpy_structure}.
 Inspired by Tensorly \cite{Jean2019tensorly} that has a backend system supporting multiple backends such as NumPy, PyTorch, TensorFlow, and others, we design a similar backend system that incorporates nearly all standard Application Programming Interfaces (APIs) to fulfill the needs from all the high-level modules in FEALPy.

-The core of this backend system is an object called \textbf{Backend Manager (BM)}, which centrally manages various computing backends and serves as the sole interface for users to interact with the Tensor Level.
-All higher-level modules operate solely on \textbf{BM} to access backend APIs.
-Below is a simple Python code to import BM:
+The core of FEALPy's backend system is an object called \textbf{Backend Manager} (\texttt{BM}), which centrally mageans various computing backends and serves as the sole interface for users to interact with the Tensor Level.
+All higher-level modules operate solely on \texttt{BM} to access backend APIs.
+Below is a simple Python code to import the Backend Manager:

-\textbf{BM} defines a series of tensor calculation functions mainly based on the ``Python array API standard v2023.12'' \cite{PythonArrayAPI}.
-For instance, the function \verb|bm.zeros| generates a tensor filled with zeros of a specified shape. \textbf{BM} serves as a wrapper around several computing backends (e.g., NumPy and PyTorch), and has the capability to switch between them.
+\texttt{BM} defines a series of tensor calculation functions mainly based on the ``Python array API standard v2023.12'' \cite{PythonArrayAPI}.
+For instance, the function \verb|bm.zeros| generates a tensor of a specified shape filled with zeros. \texttt{BM} serves as a wrapper around several computing backends (e.g., NumPy and PyTorch) with little to no overhead, and has the capability to switch between them.
 The default computing backend is NumPy, meaning that the \verb|bm.zeros| instruction refers to \verb|np.zeros|, and the returned object is a NumPy array.
-The computing backend can be switched through the \verb|set_backend| function, for example the code below
+The computing backend can be switched by the \verb|set_backend| function, for example the code below